f5devcentral/f5-agility-labs-cert/docs/class3/module1/lab2.rst

 .. image:: /_static/201L/vlan-list.png

+Go to the **Interface List**.
+What is the status of the interface now?

 Assign a Self IP to a VLAN
 --------------------------

 Self IPs are assign to VLANs to define L3 broadcast domains.
-By default, Self IP addresses will respond only to ICMP traffic (port lockdown set to None).
+By default, self IP addresses will respond only to ICMP traffic (port lockdown set to None).
 Self IPs are defined as non-floating and floating.
 Non-floating self IPs fail when the BIG-IP system fails.
 Floating self IPs will fail over to other BIG-IPs in the device service cluster and send out a gratuitous ARP to change L2 MAC address tables of the switching architecture.

 To assign a self IP, go to **Network >> Self IPs >> Self IP List** from the sidebar and select **Create**.

 - You will name your self IP:  **test_selfIP**
-- You will give your self IP the following address: **10.1.30.245**
+- You will give your self IP the following address: **10.1.40.245**
 - With a netmask of: **255.255.255.0**
 - Assign the self IP to the VLAN you just created:  **test_vlan**
-- Note the **Port Lockdown** setting and the **Traffic Group**
+- Note the **Port Lockdown** and **Traffic Group** settings.
 - Select **Finished** when you are done.

 .. admonition:: TMSH